MANGA POST

 A reward...!?

-If we were to visualize it, it would look something like this.
 Every year, a lot of movies and stories are born, and while they may differ in genres like suspense, action, romance, science fiction, and in what they want to convey, their themes, and their characters, it is said that the underlying scenario patterns are the same.

 First Scene